-This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the Index Floating Rate Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
-No dealer, broker, salesman or other person has been authorized by the New York City Housing Development Corporation or any of the Underwriters for the 2021 Series E Bonds and the Remarketing Agents for the 2008-2018 Consolidated Series Bonds (referred to in such capacities as the "Underwriters" and the "Remarketing Agents," respectively) named on the cover page to give any information or to make any representations other than as contained in this Official Statement.
+This Official Statement does not constitute an offer to sell or the solicitation of an offer to buy, nor shall there be any sale of the 2021 Series G Bonds by any person in any jurisdiction in which it is unlawful for such person to make such offer, solicitation or sale.
+No dealer, broker, salesman or other person has been authorized by the New York City Housing Development Corporation or any of the Underwriters named on the cover page (collectively, the "Underwriters") to give any information or to make any representations other than as contained in this Official Statement.
 If given or made, such other information or representations must not be relied upon as having been authorized by any of the foregoing.

-The information set forth herein has been obtained from the New York City Housing Development Corporation and other sources which are believed to be reliable but is not guaranteed as to accuracy or completeness, and is not to be construed as a representation by the Underwriters or the Remarketing Agents or by any of such sources as to information from any other source.
+The information set forth herein has been obtained from the New York City Housing Development Corporation and other sources which are believed to be reliable but is not guaranteed as to accuracy or completeness, and is not to be construed as a representation by the Underwriters or by any of such sources as to information from any other source.
 The information and expressions of opinion herein are subject to change without notice, and neither the delivery of this Official Statement nor any sale made hereunder shall under any circumstances create any implication that there has been no change in the affairs of the New York City Housing Development Corporation or the other matters described herein since the date hereof.

-The Underwriters and the Remarketing Agents have provided the following sentence for inclusion in this Official Statement: The Underwriters and the Remarketing Agents have reviewed the information in this Official Statement in accordance with, and as part of, their respective responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters and the Remarketing Agents do not guarantee the accuracy or completeness of such information.
+The Underwriters have provided the following sentence for inclusion in this Official Statement: The Underwriters have reviewed the information in this Official Statement in accordance with, and as part of, their respective responsibilities to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Underwriters do not guarantee the accuracy or completeness of such information.